h-milz/ads-ubuntu/README.md

     `# chown -R root:root /usr/local/ADS2025`

 Done.
-The two `chown` steps may not be required if you invoke the installer as root from a local directory.
-I used an NFS share where I was too lazy to configure `no_root_squash`.
-In any case, you can delete the temporary directory now.
+You can also run `SETUP.SH` as root, but then you may be defaulted to the text-based installer because root may not have access to the graphical desktop.
+In any case, you can delete the temporary directory when finished.

 Next, copy `ads_start.sh` to a directory in your `PATH`, e.g. `$HOME/bin`, set executable permissions, and edit the shell variables at the top to reflect your installation choices.